bentoml/BentoML/docs/source/reference/index.rst

 API reference
 =============

-This page contains detailed API specifications.
-This is best use for digging deeper into BentoML APIs and learn about all the options they provide.
+This section contains detailed API specifications.
+Use them to dig deeper into BentoML APIs and learn about all the options they provide.

 .. toctree::
   :maxdepth: 1